Andrea L. Press: Research

 Professor Press' second book coauthored with Elizabeth R. Cole, Speaking of Abortion: Television and Authority in the Lives of Women, examines women's reactions to a television about abortion using “ethnographic focus groups.”
 As Nina Eliasoph noted in a review in the American Journal of Sociology, this research has broad interdisciplinary appeal, “For scholars of morality, gender, class, and media reception, the book’s intensive and clever use of interview material offers many provocative and thoughtful challenges.”

 In addition to several recent articles, in 2010, Professor Press and coauthor Professor Bruce Williams published The New Media Environment: What’s New, What’s Not?
 (Blackwell).
 Professor Press' monograph MEDIA-READY FEMINISM AND EVERYDAY SEXISM: HOW U.S. AUDIENCES CREATE MEANINGS ACROSS PLATFORMS is published by SUNY Press (co-authored with Francesca Tripodi, 2021).
 Her co-edited collections include MEDIA AND CLASS (2017), THE ROUTLEDGE HANDBOOK OF CONTEMPORARY FEMINISM (2019), FEMINIST RECEPTION STUDIES IN A POST-AUDIENCE AGE (2018), and THE NEW FEMINIST TELEVISION STUDIES (2018).
-Her forthcoming book CINEMA AND FEMINISM: A QUICK IMMERSION addresses issues of the portrayal and development of feminist thought in popular Hollywood film.
+Her newest book CINEMA AND FEMINISM: A QUICK IMMERSION (co-authored with Sarah Johnson-Palomaki, 2024) addresses issues of the portrayal and development of feminist thought in popular Hollywood film.